Birds of North Carolina:

 Coastal Plain Transient, mainly along the coast.
 Uncommon in spring, and often fairly common to common in fall, at Bodie/Pea Islands; mostly uncommon at best elsewhere along the central coast, and generally rare in spring and rare to uncommon in fall along the southern coast.
 In the Tidewater zone, rare in spring and locally uncommon in fall, at suitable lakes or impoundments.
 Farther inland, very rare to rare in spring, and rare to locally uncommon in fall.
 Mostly late Apr to mid- or late May, and early Jul to mid-Nov, with a peak from early Aug to mid-Sep.
 Four early winter records -- singles at Goldsboro, 23 Dec 2003; at Lake Mattamuskeet, 29 Dec 1996; at the latter lake, 29 Dec 2009; and two just east of Aurora (Beaufort), 25-30 Dec 2022.
 One at Eagle Island (Brunswick) on 1 Jan 2022 was apparently a first state record for that month.
 One reported at Bodie Island on 1 Feb 2009, if correctly identified, was quite remarkable for midwinter.
 Peak counts: 1,000, Bodie-Pea Islands, 23 Aug 1974; 420, Lake Mattamuskeet, 8 Aug 2009; 224, Eagle Island near Wilmington, during Aug 1991.

 Piedmont Transient.
 Casual spring migrant, and rare to locally uncommon fall migrant (more numerous when extensive mudflats are showing at large reservoirs).
-Only six published spring records, mainly early and mid-May, with 1 near Raleigh on 30 Mar 2007 and 5 at Jordan Lake on 3 Apr 1974 [Chat 38:79 link] being exceptional records; mid-Jul to the end of Oct, with a peak from early Aug to mid-Sep.
+Only seven published spring records, mainly early and mid-May, with 1 near Raleigh on 30 Mar 2007 and 5 at Jordan Lake on 3 Apr 1974 [Chat 38:79 link] being exceptional records; mid-Jul to the end of Oct, with a peak from early Aug to mid-Sep.
 Peak counts: 80, Jordan Lake, 18 Aug 2002; 75, Jordan Lake, 13 Sep 2009; 60, Jordan Lake, 24 Oct 1986 (a rather late date for such a large number).

 Finding Tips In Aug or early Sep, one has a good chance to see them at the impoundments at Pea or Bodie islands; Lake Mattamuskeet at that time, if flats are showing, can be good as well.
 In mid-May, smaller numbers can be seen at Pea and Bodie islands, in full alternate plumage.
 When inland reservoirs show extensive flats in summer and fall, Stilt Sandpipers can often be found, but usually in numbers less than 10 birds.